Illicium verum: Culinary use

-Star anise contains anethole, the same compound that gives the unrelated anise its flavor.
-Recently, star anise has come into use in the West as a less expensive substitute for anise in baking, as well as in liquor production, most distinctively in the production of the liqueur Galliano.
-Star anise enhances the flavour of meat.
+Star anise contains anethole, the same compound that gives anise, an unrelated plant, its flavor.
+Star anise has come into use in the West as a less expensive substitute for anise in baking, as well as in liquor production, most distinctively in the production of the liqueur Galliano.
+Star anise enhances the flavor of meat.

-It is used as a spice in preparation of biryani and masala chai all over the Indian subcontinent.
+It is used as a spice in preparation of biryani and masala chai in some parts of the Indian subcontinent.
 It is widely used in Chinese cuisine, and in Malay and Indonesian cuisines.
 It is widely grown for commercial use in China, India, and most other countries in Asia.
 Star anise is an ingredient of the traditional five-spice powder of Chinese cooking.
 It is also a major ingredient in the making of phở, a Vietnamese noodle soup.

-It is also used in the French recipe of mulled wine, called vin chaud (hot wine).
+It is also used in the French recipe of mulled wine, vin chaud (hot wine).
 If allowed to steep in coffee, it deepens and enriches the flavor.
-The pods can be used in this manner multiple times by the pot-full or cup, as the ease of extraction of the taste components increases with the permeation of hot water.
+The pods can be used in this manner multiple times by the potful or cup, as the ease of extraction of the taste components increases with the permeation of hot water.

 Drug precursor

-Star anise is the major source of the chemical compound shikimic acid, a primary precursor in the pharmaceutical synthesis of the antiinfluenza drug oseltamivir (Tamiflu).
-An industrial method for the production of shikimic acid using fermentation of E. coli bacteria was discovered in 2005, and applied in the 2009 swine flu pandemic to address Tamiflu shortages, also causing price increases for star anise as a raw material of shikimic acid.
+Star anise is the major source of the chemical compound shikimic acid, a primary precursor in the pharmaceutical synthesis of the anti-influenza drug oseltamivir (Tamiflu).
+An industrial method for the production of shikimic acid using fermentation of E. coli bacteria was discovered in 2005, and applied in the 2009 swine flu pandemic to address Tamiflu shortages, eventually reversing price increases for star anise as a raw material of shikimic acid.
 As of 2018, fermentation of E. coli was the manufacturing process of choice to produce shikimic acid for synthesis of Tamiflu.
-Study shows star anise can be used as anti quorum sensing and anti-biofilm agent in food matrix.

 Toxicity of related species

 Illicium verum is not toxic.
 However, other related species are toxic.

 Japanese star anise (Illicium anisatum), a similar tree, is highly toxic and inedible; in Japan, it has instead been burned as incense.
 Cases of illness, including "serious neurological effects, such as seizures", reported after using star anise tea may be a result of deliberate economically motivated adulteration with this species.
 Japanese star anise contains the neurotoxin anisatin, which also causes severe inflammation of the kidneys (nephritis), urinary tract, and digestive organs when ingested.

-Swamp star anise Illicium parviflorum is a similar tree found in the Southern United States, and due to its toxicity, it should not be used for folk remedies or as a cooking ingredient.
+Swamp star anise Illicium parviflorum, a similar tree found in the southern United States, is highly toxic and should not be used for folk remedies or as a cooking ingredient.